juanejo95/BAOfit_wtheta/README.md

 - `utils_data.py` returns the redshift distributions, data $w(\theta)$ and covariance for a given dataset.
 - `utils_template.py` computes the theoretical template for the $w(\theta)$.
 - `utils_baofit.py` runs the BAO fits.
+- `utils_inference.py` runs cosmological inference using the BAO-fit results.

 ## Requirements